Snapper Carr: Battle against Epoch

 The next appearance of the Snapper Carr character occurred in 2009 in Justice League of America 80-Page Giant.

 In this story, Snapper Carr is biding his time at the Secret Sanctuary in Happy Harbor, and summons Cheetah for some romance and perhaps sex.
 Their tryst is interrupted by the appearance of the supervillain known as Time Commander (who had recently battled Hourman II).
 Time Commander claims that his grandmother is about to be born today, and that the supervillain Epoch (formerly known as the Lord of Time, and an old JLA enemy) wants to kill the infant so that Time Commander will never be born.
 Epoch, he says, is already in the hospital and searching for the child.
 Furthermore, Epoch is also trying to kill the Justice League by attacking them when they were children.
 Time Commander has already scattered the JLA through time in an attempt to stop Epoch from carrying out his plans (if the Justice League never survives infancy, they will not form the League and Snapper Carr will not be around to help Time Commander).
 Most of the issue follows the adventures of six teams, composed of one or more League members, as they try to stop Epoch at various points in the past.
 At the end of the issue, Snapper persuades Cheetah to help by distracting Epoch so Snapper can teleport into the hospital, grab Epoch, and then teleport himself and Epoch back outside.
 Having done so, Snapper then grabs Epoch's "time gauntlet" and teleports to the side of the Time Commander—with Epoch's forearm and hand in his grasp (the re-emergence of Snapper's teleportation powers is not explained in the story).
 With Epoch's technology (and limb) stolen, the attack in the past ceases.
 The JLA reappear and quickly subdue Epoch.
 Cheetah, Snapper, and Time Commander bid goodbye to the newborn grandmother in the hospital, and Time Commander takes Epoch to the Timepoint (a frozen moment in time that serves as a prison).
-In the story's final panels, Cheetah reveals that the baby isn't Time Commander's grandmother (a fact she can sense using her fertility powers).
-Snapper realizes he's been duped: The Time Commander merely wanted to distract Snapper so that he could steal Hourman's hourglass-shaped time-travel device from the JLA trophy case.
+In the story's final panels, Cheetah reveals that the baby is not Time Commander's grandmother (a fact she can sense using her fertility powers).
+Snapper realizes he's been duped: The Time Commander merely wanted to distract Snapper so that he could steal Hourman's time machine.